|Responsible office||Marketing and Strategic Communications|

 2. Stakeholders Most Impacted by the Policy

 This Policy applies to all staff, faculty and student employees at the University, including—but not limited to—Development and Alumni Relations, Auxiliary Enterprises and Athletics.
-However, it is most applicable to the following: Office of University Relations; Office of Information Technology (OIT); University Libraries; Extended University Programs; and any staff, faculty or student employee who creates, edits, posts or maintains Online Content as part of his or her official University functions.
+However, it is most applicable to the following: Office of Marketing and Strategic Communications; Office of Information Technology (OIT); University Libraries; Extended University Programs; and any staff, faculty or student employee who creates, edits, posts or maintains Online Content as part of his or her official University functions.

 3. Key definitions